-3.3 S&T Co-operation between EU Member States and Western Balkan countries
+3.3 S&T cooperation between EU Member States and Western Balkan countries

-In order to contribute to stability in the region and to the integration of the Western Balkan countries into the European Research Area, international development promotion programmes, particularly over the past five years, have begun to re-launch the initiation and development of multilateral, bilateral and regional scientific and technological co-operation in the Western Balkan countries.
+In order to contribute to stability in the region and to the integration of the Western Balkan countries into the European Research Area, international development promotion programmes, particularly over the past five years, have begun to relaunch the initiation and development of multilateral, bilateral and regional scientific and technological cooperation in the Western Balkan countries.
 Important roles have been played by both international organisations and bilateral agreements with Western countries.
 A high proportion of financial support was provided in the framework of the Stabilisation and Association Process and special programmes.

-All Western Balkan countries participated in the Sixth EU Framework Programme.
-Participation in the different thematic areas differs in form and intensity, as can be seen from the table below, which reflects the number of FP6 contracts for each Western Balkan country according to the FP6 Common Research Data Warehouse (CORDA) database, status of 17 July 2006.
+All Western Balkan countries participated in the 6th EU Framework Programme.
+Participation in the different thematic areas differs in form and intensity, as can be seen from Table 2, which reflects the number of FP6 contracts for each Western Balkan country according to the FP6 Common Research Data Warehouse (CORDA) database, status of 17 July 2006.